 - Wrongful death.
 A wrongful death lawsuit may be an option for you if your family member or loved one was killed in a construction site accident.

 The Role of Your Attorney

 Navigating the complex system of laws surrounding construction site accidents on your own can be a daunting, if not impossible, task.
 Because any given construction project may have multiple parties that hold some level of responsibility, pinpointing fault can be difficult.
 However, this does not negate the need for justice for workers hurt on the job, as their livelihood depends on their physical and emotional well-being.

-Having the experienced representation of Layton & Southard's personal injury attorneys on your side will allow you to claim the compensation you deserve and get your life back to normal.
+Having the experienced representation of personal injury attorneys at Layton & Southard on your side will allow you to claim the compensation you deserve and get your life back to normal.
 We will perform a thorough investigation of the accident and demonstrate where the fault lies.

 Have You Been Injured in a Construction Accident in Missouri?

 If you've been injured in a construction accident, you need to speak with an experience construction accident attorney as soon as possible.
 Please contact us online or call our Cape Girardeau office directly at 573.335.3359 to schedule your initial consultation.